REAN-Foundation/rean-health-guru-app/docs/release_docs/AHA_Platform_Deployment_Workflows.md

 #### Gitguardian-scanning

-The Git Guardian-scanning job will be performing the following steps.
+The Git Guardian-scanning job will be performing the following steps:

 * This job uses [gitguardian-scanning](https://github.com/GitGuardian/ggshield-action)
 * The GitGuardian shield CLI application will scan and detect potential secrets or issues in the code, as well as other potential security vulnerabilities or policy breaks.

+#### Github-ECR-Tag-Check

+The Github-ECR-Tag-Check job will be performing the following steps:

+* This job is designed to check if a specific tag exists in the repository, and if the tag is not found, it will result in a job failure.

 #### CodeScan-FlutterAnalyze

-CodeScan FlutterAnalyze job will be performing the following steps.
+The CodeScan FlutterAnalyze job will be performing the following steps:

 * This job sets up the Flutter environment, configures AWS credentials, downloads an environment file, and performs static code analysis using Flutter's built-in analysis tools.
 It helps ensure code quality and consistency within the Flutter project.

 #### Android-BuildApp

-Android BuildApp job will be performing the following steps.
+The Android BuildApp job will be performing the following steps:

 * For uploading artifact this job uses [upload-artifact@v2](https://github.com/marketplace/actions/upload-a-build-artifact)
 * This job sets up the built environment, including Flutter and Fastlane configurations, configures dependencies, and builds the Android app in the "uat" flavor.
 The resulting app bundle is then uploaded as an artifact for further use in the workflow or deployment processes.